oeb25/msc-thesis/Mist/Ordering of folding trees.md

 ![[Definition – Folding tree join and meet]]

 > [!remark]
-> $\meet$ and $\join$ can also be applied to potentially infinite sets, and thus potentially produce infinite folding trees.
+> $\meet$ and $\join$ can also be applied to potentially infinite sets and thus potentially produce infinite folding trees.
 >
 > It is impractical to represent such trees in memory completely.
-Luckily, $\meet$ and $\join$ satisfies two algebraic properties which make feasable to in most cases:
+Luckily, $\meet$ and $\join$ satisfy two algebraic properties, which make it feasible in most cases:
 > $$
 > \begin{array}{ccc}
 > \;\;\;\;&\top \join \T = \top, \text{ and, } \top \meet \T = \T & \forall \T \in \Ts.